jeffmikels/mattermost_api_dart/doc/MattermostFilesApi.md

 );

-final fileId = fileId_example; // String | The ID of the file to get a link for
+final String fileId = 'fileId_example'; // String | The ID of the file to get a link for

 try {
   final result = await client.files.getFileLink(fileId);